 The point at which size makes outperformance difficult varies from investment manager to investment manager, but certainly it is much easier to outperform when a managers assets under management are under $500 million.
 The point at which a manager settles for the “assured, trend following mediocrity” varies but it is rare to see consistent outperformance by investment managers with over $30 billion.

-Klarman closed his Partnerships to new customers in 2000 when his Assets under investment management were something over $2 billion.
+Klarman closed his Partnerships to new customers in 2000 when his Assets under successful investment management were something over $2 billion.
 Jim Simons Closed Medallion Fund 1994 when its assets where a mere $280 million.
-Medallion was a quant fund so it probably could not handle as much capital as hedged stock fund like Klarman’s partnerships, but these figures give you a good idea what two very successful managers thought about size and its impact on performance.
+Medallion was a quant fund so it probably could not handle as much capital as hedged stock fund like Klarman’s partnerships, but these figures give you a good idea what two very successful managers thought about size and its impact on successful investment management.

-Price is, of course, a most important criterion in sound investment decision making.
+Price is, of course, a most important criterion in sound investment decision making at the successful investment management.
 Yet most investors love a good story and feel more comfortable buying stocks that have been going up.
 They can feel risk in stocks that have been declining, whereas real risk in the market place is measured by a stock’s popularity.
 The more the market loves a stock the more risk it carries.

-All investments carry risk, but the best way to lessen that risk is to buy what is unpopular and wait till it becomes popular.
+All investments carry risk, but the best way to lessen that risk and for successful investment management is to buy what is unpopular and wait till it becomes popular.

 Often it is fear of missing the upside that exposes that investor to the most dangerous markets.
 This pressure is particularly intense for the investment manager who is watching client money march out the door if he tries to hold cash in the last stage of a bubble.

-In our case, we at Losch Investment Management Company feel that our ability to outperform in the past has been largely been the result of highly concentrated portfolios and abnormally large cash positions in times of exuberant markets.
+In our case, we at Losch Management Company feel that our ability to outperform and successful investment management in the past has been largely been the result of highly concentrated portfolios and abnormally large cash positions in times of exuberant markets.

 Traditional Value investors tend to play down the impact Marco-Economic policy.
 Yet, as governments get more involved in economics, this approach is dangerous.
-It is important for the investor to try to understand the impact of politics on the World’s economy.
+It is important for the investor and successful investment management to try to understand the impact of politics on the World’s economy.

 The biggest mistake made by many investors is that they do not monitor their investment performance.
 For the individual who is managing his own investments this means finding software that will allow you track your results at least on a quarter by quarter basis, and to compare your results to an index such as the S&P 500.
-I like to monitor results on a monthly basis, but for many investors this may require paying too much attention to market swings.
+For successful investment management, I like to monitor results on a monthly basis, but for many investors this may require paying too much attention to market swings.

 Individuals may want to avoid the extra bookkeeping, but without the discipline provided by performance tracking no one should be running their own money.
 For institutions it is entirely different problem.
 Mutual Funds provide performance figures because the law requires it.
 Hedge fund provide them (but not to outsiders) because that’s how they figure their fees.